chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 ## Add more nodes In AWS Deployment post deployment

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
-It needs the count of the nodes you want to add as as argument when you run the command.
+When you run the command, it needs the count of the nodes you want to add as an argument.
 For example,

--   if you want to add 2 nodes to automate, you have to run the:
+- If you want to add two nodes to automate, you have to run the:

     ```sh
     chef-automate node add --automate-count 2
     ```

--   If you want to add 3 nodes to chef-server, you have to run the:
+- If you want to add three nodes to the chef-server, you have to run the:

     ```sh
     chef-automate node add --chef-server-count 3
     ```

--   If you want to add 1 node to OpenSearch, you have to run the:
+- If you want to add one node to OpenSearch, you have to run the:

     ```sh
     chef-automate node add --opensearch-count 1
     ```

--   If you want to add 2 nodes to PostgreSQL you have to run:
+- If you want to add two nodes to PostgreSQL, you have to run the:

     ```sh
     chef-automate node add --postgresql-count 2
     ```

-You can mix and match different services if you want to add nodes across various services.
+You can mix and match different services to add nodes across various services.

--   If you want to add 1 node to automate and 2 nodes to PostgreSQL, you have to run:
+- If you want to add one node to automate and two nodes to PostgreSQL, you have to run:

     ```sh
     chef-automate node add --automate-count 1 --postgresql-count 2
     ```

--   If you want to add 1 node to automate, 2 nodes to chef-server, and 2 nodes to PostgreSQL you have to run:
+- If you want to add one node to automate, two nodes to chef-server, and two nodes to PostgreSQL, you have to run:

     ```sh
     chef-automate node add --automate-count 1 --chef-server-count 2 --postgresql-count 2
     ```

-Once the command executes, it will add the supplied number of nodes to your automate setup.
+Once the command executes, it will add the supplied nodes to your automated setup.
 The changes might take a while.

 {{< note >}}

--   If you have patched some external config to any of the existing services then make sure you apply the same on the new nodes as well.
-    For example, if you have patched any external configurations like SAML or LDAP, or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
-The same must be followed for services like Chef-Server, PostgreSQL, and OpenSearch.
+- If you have patched some external config to any existing services, then apply the same on the new nodes.
+For example, if you have patched any external configurations like SAML or LDAP or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
+The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
--   The new node will be configured with the certificates which were already configured in your HA setup.
+- The new node will be configured with the certificates already configured in your HA setup.
 {{< /note >}}

 {{< warning >}}